 - More expensive than a secured card in the long run: A secured credit card can be difficult to get for some people because of the security deposit requirement.
 But as long as you pay back whatever debt you incur with the card, you get that money back.
 What’s more, many secured credit cards don’t charge an annual fee.
 With the Total Visa Credit Card, however, you’ll pay $164 in fees once you open your account (the program fee and the first annual fee), then you’ll pay $123 in annual and monthly fees starting in the second year.
 And if you want to add an authorized user, you’ll pay a $29 annual fee on that card as well.
 The card’s APR is also steep compared with other credit cards for bad credit, and it doesn’t provide any rewards or perks to help you recoup those costs.

-- Limited on how you can use it: The card has some limitations in its terms and conditions, the most glaring of which is that you can’t use the card outside of the U.S. So if you’re planning a trip abroad, you’ll need to rely on other payment methods.
+- Limited on how you can use it: The card has some limitations in its terms and conditions, the two most glaring of which are that you can’t use it at automated fuel pumps and you can't use the card outside of the U.S. So if you’re planning a trip abroad, you’ll need to rely on other payment methods.
 The card also doesn’t allow balance transfers—of course, you likely wouldn’t want to do that anyway with such a high interest rate, but not having the option may be frustrating for some credit card users.

 - Low credit limit: The Total Visa Credit Card has a credit limit of $300.
 Just keep in mind your annual fee and any additional user fees will be charged to your first billing cycle.
 This leaves you with only $225 (or $196 if you choose to have an additional user on your card) in available credit.
 Your credit utilization rate—your card balance divided by its credit limit—is an important factor in your FICO credit score, and credit experts recommend keeping it as low as possible.
 You can request a credit limit increase after your first year with the card, but you’ll have to pay a fee of 20% of the increase amount.